Mercerenies/a-turtles-troll/README.md

 # Version 1.3

+* Touching lava causes players to launch a short distance into the air
 * Weeping Angels will now spawn rarely in the wild
 * Weeping Angels now provide a custom death message
 * Fixed several of the glitchier aspects of the Weeping Angels effect